In this article, you’ll learn exactly how to sign a contract online—without any hassle.

 Once you have your contract, you can use Signaturely to send them to the signers.
 If your contract needs to be signed by different people in the right order (including you), Signaturely can send them one after the other, as each stakeholder signs the agreement.
 In this case, you can choose “Me & Others” in Signaturely.
-If your contract only needs to be signed by you, this is an option as well and you’d have to choose “Only Me”.
+If your contract only needs to be signed by you, this is also an option, and you’d have to choose “Only Me”.

 2. Prepare the Document

 Now, you’ll have to prepare your document for signing.
 If you’ve chosen the “Me & Others” option, you need to follow this process.

 - Add a title and an optional message for signers

 - Choose a template or directly upload your contract.

 - Choose signers by adding their name and their email.